citelab/JAMScript/lib/jdiscovery/README.md

 ### reggie.setAttributes(attrs);
 Sets the specified attributes to the node.
 Calling this method multiple times updates the attribute value being shared with the network.

 `attrs` is an object of `<attr, value>` pairs.
 The `attr` is the name of the attribute and is limited to valid JavaScript object keys.
-The attribute `value` can be any basic data type, `null`, or a JavaScript object.
+The attribute `value` can be any basic data type, `null`, a JavaScript object, or a function returning one of the previous.
+Note that functions should be wrapped in a lambda expression as in the example below to avoid binding issues with `this`.

 Both attribute names and values **should be kept brief**.
 The Registrar uses MQTT and mDNS under the hood, which are both lightweight messaging protocols.
 You may run into some trouble if you try to send too much information! **Remember: This module is should be used for basic discovery only.
 If nodes need to exchange larger chunks of information, then a separate connection should be made**.
 ```